erickcp15/Matplotlib_HW/README.md

-# Homework Assignment - The Power of Plots
+# The Power of Plots

 ## Pyber - Requirements